dijasila/GPAW/doc/exercises/dcdft/dcdft.rst

 `Emacs + org-mode + python in reproducible research <http://www.youtube.com/watch?v=1-dUkyn_fZA>`_ or `How Python & the iPython notebook can revamp quantum chemical reseach <http://www.youtube.com/watch?v=WKoImDmYFQE>`_.

-We start by estimating precision of GPAW PBE run with default settings (setups, planewave cutoff, k-points, temperature) against http://www.wien2k.at/ for K, Ca and Ti.
+We will compare PBE numbers from GPAW with http://www.wien2k.at/ for K, Ca and Ti.
+We use default PAW-datasets, a plane-wave cutoff of 340 eV, a **k**-point density of 3.5 Å and a Fermi-Dirac distribution with a 0.1 eV temperature.
 Copy this :download:`dcdft_gpaw.py` to a place in your file area:

 .. literalinclude:: dcdft_gpaw.py